 Univ.-Prof. Dr. Ira-Ida Skvortsova, Laboratory for Experimental and Translational Radiation Oncology (EXTRO-Lab), Dept. of Therapeutic Radiology and Oncology, Medical University of Innsbruck, Anichstr.
 35, A-6020 Innsbruck, AUSTRIA; Tel: ++43-512-504-27758 (Lab:-27757); Fax: ++43-512-504-27756; E-Mail: Ira.Skvortsova@i-med.ac.at; Ira.Skvortsova@tirol-kliniken.at

-The first international conference on cancer stem cells (CSCs) was held in Obergurgl, Tyrol, Austria in December 7-11, 2016.
-This conference was organized by the Department of Therapeutic Radiology and Oncology (Medical University of Innsbruck) in cooperation with the Department of Otorhinolaryngology (Medical University of Innsbruck) and “Transferstelle Wissenschaft - Wirtschaft – Gesellschaft” (University of Innsbruck).
-Also, it is sponsored by Journal of Cancer Metastasis and Treatment (JCMT), roll up banners of JCMT are shown on the conference hall.
+The first international conference on cancer stem cells (CSCs) was held in Obergurgl, Tyrol, Austria during December 7-11, 2016.
+This conference was organized by the Department of Therapeutic Radiology and Oncology (Medical University of Innsbruck) in cooperation with the Department of Otorhinolaryngology (Medical University of Innsbruck) and "Transferstelle Wissenschaft - Wirtschaft – Gesellschaft" (University of Innsbruck).
+Also, it was sponsored by Journal of Cancer Metastasis and Treatment (JCMT), and roll-up banners of JCMT were shown on the conference hall.
 Scientists from 18 countries representing experimental and clinical cancer research showed their recent data and participated in the discussions.

 CSCs or tumor initiating cells are defined as a small subpopulation of carcinoma cells with specific molecular and physiological properties.
 CSCs can renew themselves giving more differentiated non-stem cancer cells comprising the tumor.
 Due to the CSC plasticity and aberrant differentiation capacities, CSCs and non-stem cancer cells can generate heterogeneous cancer cell subpopulations with different sensitivities to conventional therapeutic approaches.
 CSCs acquire specific molecular characteristics and properties that can be associated with tumor aggressiveness, treatment resistance and inclination for metastatic spread.
 Since it is generally accepted that CSCs initiate and sustain tumor growth, it is also suggested that cancer patient can be cured if all CSCs will be destroyed and eliminated by the applied therapeutic approaches.